 A modal verb is a type of auxiliary (helping) verb that has no meaning on its own but it modifies the main verb, changes its meaning and gives more details about action.

 Must is a type of auxiliary modal verb used to express certainty, necessity or strong obligation which doesn’t come from outside, it’s a personal opinion.
-In its Negative form it expresses prohibition.
+It also expresses prohibition.

 Subject + must + verb.

 The negative form of the verb must has this structure: